 Q: Can I do the entire deck with this?

 A: Yes, it can be used on the entire deck.
 We recommend you apply it with our small area roller to the railings and posts.
 You can also use a brush for the railings and posts if you want a smoother, less textured finish.
 Vertical posts and railings do not get the same damage and wear as the floor so you may want to use the smooth version of this coating that is available in the same exact colors for the maximum protection of your posts and rails.
 See the Smooth Version below.

 Q: How long will this last and what is the warranty?

-A: We have a limited lifetime warranty that covers you against product failure for as long as your wood boards are in sound condition when product is applied properly in two full coats.
+A: We have a limited lifetime warranty that covers you against product failure for as long as your wood boards are in sound condition when product is applied properly in two full coats with our Renew It rollers.
 This warranty applies to any peeling coating that is the direct result of a product defect.
 We will replace defective material up to original amount purchased, shipping costs from our NJ warehouse is not included.
 The sole and exclusive maximum liability of ArmorGarage LLC under this warranty will be to replace the appropriate quantity necessary for re-coating warranted area.
 Customer agrees upon purchase that ArmorGarage LLC shall not be liable for any labor or consequential damages as a result of any type of product defect.

 Q: Can I apply this to pressure treated wood or Trex Decking?